 Cable: The download speed range from 10 to 50Mbps and the upload speed is 5-50Mbps.

 Actually, the speed of the electric and optical signals is almost the same.
 But the electric signal will occur errors due to the electric yawp, resulting in the decreasing of communication speed.
-The optical signal will not be affected by the yawp so it can maintain the high speed.
+The optical signal will not be affected by the yawp so it can maintain a high speed.

 Besides, the speed of cable transmission directly depends on the weight of the cable.
-If you want to improve the speed of the Internet, you need to adopt more cables, which requires larger space of the company's telecommunication room.
+If you want to improve the speed of the Internet, you need to adopt more cables, which requires a larger space of the company’s telecommunication room.
 Contrastly, there is no relevance between the optical fiber and the size or weight.
-Thus, optical fiber is lighter than the cable, which makes it easier to use and requires less limited space.
+Thus, optical fiber is lighter than cable, which makes it easier to use and requires less limited space.

 In fiber-optic transmission, the transmission rate of a signal optical fiber can reach several Gbps.
 The distance can reach scores of kilometers without using the repeater.